The64thGamer/cheeseepedia/content/wiki/april-2002-show.md

 ## Trivia

 - Eddie Coker's 'Woo Woo Dance' was reused from the {{< wiki-link "Just for Kids Show 2000" >}} and 'Time to Fly' was reused from {{< wiki-link "Summertime 2000" >}}.
-- In 'Go to Chuck E. Cheese' Chuck E. yells 'Come on Rob!'.
+- In 'Go to Chuck E. Cheese', Chuck E. yells, 'Come on Rob!'
 This is a reference to Robert Gotcher.
 - Chuck's curtains close during 'Everywhere' on all versions of the show.
-- ‘Rockin’ Christmas Eve’ and ‘Patriotic Live 2000’ both appear on the Studio C DVDs but could not be played.
+- ‘Rockin’ Christmas Eve’ and ‘Patriotic Live 2000’ both appear on the Studio C DVDs, but could not be played.